Skip to main content

 Identity section example

-This is an optional section where metadata for tooling and domain management workflow processes can be stored.
-Any number of fields can be added to the section.
+This is an optional section for storing metadata used for tooling and domain management workflow processes.
+This section can have any number of sub-properties like shown in the example below.

 status: published